Invariance Principle and dynamics: Background results in ergodic theory

 \subsection{Quasi-independence}

-Two random variables $Y$ and $Z$ are said to be quasi-independent if the distribution of $(Y,Z)$ has the same negligible sets as the product of the distributions of $Y$ and $Z$.
+Two random variables $Y$ and $Z$ are said to be quasi-independent if the distribution of $(Y,Z)$ has the same negligible sets as the product of the distributions of $Y$ and $Z$\footnote{Quasi-independence of the past and the future of a stationary sequence is a qualitative property of independence which appears in ergodic theory; compare here with the argument in section \ref{comments} and in the proof of proposition \ref{fiberinvariance}. } .
 They are said to be quasi-independent conditionally with respect to a third random variable $X$ if, for a.e. value $x$, $Y$ and $Z$ are quasi-independent for the conditional distributions $P_x(dy) $ and $P_x(dz)$. \begin{lemma} Let $X,Y,Z$ be random variables defined on a Lebesgue space $(\Om ,P)$.
 Assume that $X$ and $Y$ are quasi-independent conditionally with respect to $Z$, that $X$ and $Z$ are quasi-independent conditionally with respect to $Y$ and that $Y$ and $Z$ are quasi-independent.
 Then, $X, Y$ and $Z$ are quasi-independent in the sense that the distribution of $(X,Y,Z)$ has the same negligible sets as the product of the distributions of $X, Y$ and $Z$. \end{lemma} \begin{proof} Let $\{\A_n\}_{n \ge 0}, \{\B_m\}_{m\ge 0}, \{\CC _p\}_{p\ge 0} $ be finer and finer sequences of finite partitions generating $X,Y$ and $Z$.
 Our hypothesis is that the following limits exist and are non-zero $P$-a.e. as $n,m$ and $p$ go to infinity:

 and \( \displaystyle \lim\limits _{m,p \to \infty} \frac {P(B_m)P(C_p)} { P(B_m \cap C_p)}.\) After product and simplifications, it reads as the following limit exist and is non-zero $P$-a.e. as $n,m$ and $p$ go to infinity: